spacebanana420/tanuki/README.md

 With FFmpeg, Tanuki can record your screen and audio as you play Touhou, to record your gameplay.
 You can configure the recording settings for a more faithful or lossless video footage, or for a more lightweight footage, whether it's lightweight as in low CPU usage or as in low file size.

+After you record your footage, you can view it as many times as you want with [Gensokyo Cinema](doc/movie.md)

 # Compile from source